 The Elks, known for their devotion to children, had built a phenomenal “camp”.
 Already set up and operating as a summer camp for “Elks” kids, this 400 + acre site was more than prepared to accommodate our crowd.
 Their state-of-the-art facilities already had lodging in place, large-scale cooking facilities, and every amenity any child could ever want in a camp, already on site.
 All we had to do was pack our bags.

-In 2000, Children’s Burn Foundation held their first burn camp at the Elks Camp.
+In 2000, Camp Tequesta of the Children's Burn Foundation of Florida, Inc. held their first burn camp at the Elks Camp.
 It took a year in the planning, and the effort was well worth it!
 The kids arrived at camp, not really sure what to make of the new location, but it didn’t take long for them to settle right in.
 With their Adult Burn Buddies in tow, they set off to explore the entire camp.
 This new found freedom, previously denied at Disney due to crowd control, was the turning point for many of the children.
 They now had the ability to run, play, scream, holler, throw water balloons, and just be kids.
 They were no longer “on display” for Disney guests to stare at; they were surrounded by other burn survivors and could just be kids.
 And what a difference it made!
 The new location really brought out the inner child in each of them(regardless of age), but more importantly, the relaxed atmosphere allowed the children to open up and really talk with each other, their buddies or volunteers about their personal burn experiences.
 And the healing began.
 We do not have psychiatrists, psychologists, or family counselors at camp.
 No one is required to talk about or discuss their burn experience if they don’t want to.
 What we do have is an open, caring atmosphere of adults and children willing to listen if someone does have issues or experiences that they want to share.

 After our first year there, we surveyed the kids and asked if they preferred Disney or the Elks as a camp location.
 While there were a few that chose Disney, the resounding majority chose the Elks.
 The adults and children love the outdoor camp-like ambiance, the laid-back structure of the overall weekend, the food, and the activities.